Techtonica/curriculum/roles-in-tech/security.md

 - **Small organizations will not be attacked** - Major organizations assume that they are small and will not be targeted as we are small company.
 The research shows that 70% of cyber attacks target small businesses.
 So today for everyone it is very important to take care of its security if its data is worth value for money, whether it is a website for fun or it is a huge organization.

 ### Guided Practice
-- Talk to as many professionals as you can [National Cyber Security Centre](https://live.ncsc.gov.uk/topics/new-talent) is worth for who are living in UK
+- Talk to as many professionals as you can [National Cyber Security Centre](https://live.ncsc.gov.uk/topics/new-talent) is worth for who lives in UK

 ### Independent Practice
 - *You can play a game* called [PicoCTF](https://picoctf.com/about) that involves using reverse engineering, hacking, decryption and other skills to resolve the mystery behind the sudden disappearance of your character’s father.